aws-samples/aws-modern-application-workshop/README.md

-**NOTE:** The version of this workshop located at https://aws.amazon.com/getting-started/projects/build-modern-app-fargate-lambda-dynamodb-python/ is unfortunately out of date.
-Please use the README files within this GitHub repository to follow the most up-to-date version of this workshop.
+**NOTE:** Please use the README files within this GitHub repository to follow the most up-to-date version of this workshop.
+The version of this workshop located at https://aws.amazon.com/getting-started/projects/build-modern-app-fargate-lambda-dynamodb-python/ is out-of-date.

 After reading the description below, choose the programming language of your choice and follow that link to full instructions to complete this tutorial.
 You will clone a specific branch of this repository for complete instructions, **not** this master branch where only a description of the workshop exists.

 # Build a Modern Application on AWS